esamattis/piler/README.md

 # Piler

-Feature hilights
+Feature highlights

   * Minify and concatenate JS and CSS for fast page loads
   * Tag rendering
   * Namespaces
-  * Transparent preprocessors
+  * Transparent preprocessor
   * Push CSS changes to the browser using Socket.IO
   * Easy code sharing with server